-Message Explanation GUI OK (1 sp) All disks are connected and accepted by the RAID matrix, and 1 spare disk is available.
-Mon.
+Message Explanation Status Type GUI OK (1 sp) All disks are connected and accepted by the RAID matrix, and 1 spare disk is available.
+Info Mon.
 List 1 xx (6 sp) All disks are connected and accepted by the RAID matrix, but one disk is faulty, and 6 spare disks are available.
-Mon.
-List OK The given disk is working fine.
-Server Details Spare The given disk is a spare disk.
-Server Details INT/EXT X-X Disconnected Alerts & Server Details INT/EXT X-X Not Present Alerts & Server Details
+Error Mon.
+List ОК The given disk is working fine.
+Info Server Details Spare The given disk is a spare disk.
+Info Server Details INT/EXT X-X Disconnected The given disk on the internal or external array (array number + disk number) is out of the RAID matrix.
+Error Alerts & Server Details INT/EXT X-X Not Present No disk is connected on the internal or external array (array number + disk number).
+Error Alerts & Server Details